Experimental AI Is Dead. Long Live the New Data Stack.

 So what’s next for DataRobot?
 This additional capital will significantly accelerate our ability to scale our business and serve more customers who are focused on transforming their business with AI so they can thrive in the present and in the coming years.
-We’ll keep building the best, most innovative enterprise AI platform with cutting-edge features that make a difference for our customers.
+We’ll keep building the best, most innovative AI Cloud platform with cutting-edge features that make a difference for our customers.
 With seven strategic acquisitions and counting, we’ll also evaluate acquisition opportunities that will allow us to scale our business even faster.
 Finally, we’ll continue to build out our business operations and a world-class go-to-market team.

 Thank you to all of our customers, partners, employees, and investors for believing in our vision.
 We’re excited to continue building on our success together to create an iconic company and maximize our impact across the world.